hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 ### Versioning

-As mentioned in [Related RFCs](#related-rfcs), this RFC concerns itself only with a test suite interface; actual test suite content is defined separately.
+As mentioned in [Related RFCs](#related-rfcs), this HIPE concerns itself only with a test suite interface; actual test suite content is defined separately.
 Each spec type--interface and content--can evolve.
-Versions of RFCs are given by RFC number.
-There is no [semver]( https://semver.org)-style evolution between successive versions of either type of test suite RFC.
+Versions of RFCs are given by HIPE number.
+There is no [semver]( https://semver.org)-style evolution between successive versions of either type of test suite HIPE.

 A test suite _content RFC_ should always reference its underlying test suite _interface RFC_.

-When an interop profile is reported for an agent, it should always be accompanied by the RFC number of the test suite content RFC that the was used to define the tests.
+When an interop profile is reported for an agent, it should always be accompanied by the HIPE number of the test suite content HIPE that the was used to define the tests.

 ### Test Tool and Procedure